-Planning laws that take the setting of the North Wessex Downs AONB should s regards to development within the Harwell Oxford Campus, and an LDO for the adopted.
-A key feature of the Campus and one that gives it an important differe is its rural location and this must be retained. site should not be е Please note your representation should cover succinctly all the in and supporting information necessary to support/justify the repressuggested modification, as there will not normally be a subsequent make further representations based on the original representation stage.
-After this stage, further submissions will be only at the requelinspector, based on the matters and issues he/she identifies examination. entation and that opportunity to at publication st of the ne 7.
-If your representation is seeking a modification, do you consider it necessary part of the examination? to participate at t he oral X No, I do not wish to participate at the oral examination Yes, I wish oral examination n to participate at nation the 8.
-If you wish to participate at the oral part of the examination, please outline who be necessary: $\hfill\Box$ hy you consider t his to Please note the Inspector will determine the most appropriate procedure to add have indicated that they wish to participate at the oral part of the examination. opt to hear those who Signature: Date: 15/12/2014
+Planning laws that take the setting of the North Wessex Downs AONB should still be maintained with regards to development within the Harwell Oxford Campus, and an LDO for the site should not be adopted.
+A key feature of the Campus and one that gives it an important differentiation from Milton Park is its rural location and this must be retained.
+Please note your representation should cover succinctly all the information, evidence and supporting information necessary to support/justify the representation and the suggested modification, as there will not normally be a subsequent opportunity to make further representations based on the original representation at publication stage.
+After this stage, further submissions will be only at the request of the Inspector, based on the matters and issues he/she identifies for examination.
+CAGIIIII GUOII.
+7. If your representation is seeking a modification, do you consider it necessary to participate at the oral part of the examination?
+7. If your representation is seeking a modification, do you consider it necessary to participate at the oral 7.
+If your representation is seeking a modification, do you consider it necessary to participate at the oral part of the examination?
+No, I do not wish to participate at the

+Please note the Inspector will determine the most appropriate procedure to adopt to hear those who have indicated that they wish to participate at the oral part of the examination.